polyaxon/polyaxon/site/docs/setup/agent/reference.md

 notificationConnections: []
 ```

-You need to configure the connection to authorize for the agent.
+You need to configure the connections to authorize for the agent.
 Please check [connections section](/docs/setup/connections/).